nabeelsafda/docs/content/github/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.md

 ## Removing a profile README

-The profile README is removed from your {% data variables.product.prodname_dotcom %} profile if any of the following apply:
+The profile README is removes
+ from your {% data variables.product.prodname_dotcom %} profile if any of the following apply:

 - The README file is empty or doesn't exist.
 - The repository is private.